mosorensen/TextExtraction/Readme.txt

 	as a dataframe row.

+process.pl is a perl file that Prof. Sorenson created to read in PDF interviews and parse their contents.
 Extract.py is an old file that contains all the functions written at the time.
 I do not suggest
 	using it, as collaboration is easier when people are focused on seperate files.